nimbly/Limber/README.md

 * A `class-string` that implements `MiddlewareInterface`
 * A `class-string` that implements `MiddlewareInterface` as an index and an array of key=>value pairs as parameters to be used in dependency injection when autowiring.

-Any `class-string` types will be auto wired using the `Container` instance (if any) for dependency injection.
+Any `class-string` types will be autowired using the `Container` instance (if any) for dependency injection.

 If auto wiring fails, a `DependencyResolutionException` exception will be thrown.